Lofty-Brambles/yagpdb-cc/administrative/README.md

 Please note, this command will spam the channel you run it in

 To make downloading CCs easier, enable attachment archiving in ticket settings and run the export CC in a ticket.
-This will zip all your CCs into one convenient zip archive
+This will compile all your CCs as files into one convenient zip archive

 <!-- Advanced export CC command under developement --->